 At the same time, the candidate pool at the senior level is exceptionally thin.
 CISOs, security architects, and threat intelligence leads with verifiable track records in enterprise environments are actively recruited by multiple organizations simultaneously.
 The majority are employed and not actively seeking new roles.

-The Top 12 Cybersecurity Recruiters and Agencies in the US (2026)
+Cybersecurity Recruiters and Agencies in the U.S. (In Alphabetical Order)

 1. Christian & Timbers